amkhlv/usr/README.md

 Introduction
 ============

-This is a collection of various scripts, which are probably only useful for myself.
+This is a collection of various scripts (which are probably only useful for myself) and [notes on Linux](share/notes)

 Legal
 =====